otrv4/otrv4-prekey-server/otrv4-prekey-server.md

    message of the DAKE (DAKE-3 with a 'Prekey Publication message" attached).
    See the [Prekey Publication message](#prekey-publication-message) section for details.
+// TODO: it also checks the numbers (J, K and L)
 1. The Prekey Server verifies the received values:
    1. For every value, check the integrity of it.
    1. If Client and Prekey Profiles are present: